Comparing Numbers: Marshmallow maths

 - Model using the cereal to show a number on each of the toothpicks and recording it on the recording sheet.

-- Then ask students what symbol should go in between the two models.
+- Ask students what symbol should go in between the two models.
 Model writing the symbol in between the two marshmallows on the worksheet.

 Independent working time(15 minutes)